codecombat/codecombat/README.md

 ### [Getting In Touch](https://github.com/codecombat/codecombat/wiki/Developer-organization)

 Whether you're novice or pro, the CodeCombat team is ready to help you implement your ideas.
-Reach out on our [forum](http://discourse.codecombat.com), our [issue tracker](https://github.com/codecombat/codecombat/issues), or our [developer chat room](https://www.hipchat.com/gkaufqwnj), or see the docs for [more on how to contribute](https://github.com/codecombat/codecombat/wiki/Developer-organization).
+Reach out on our [forum](http://discourse.codecombat.com), our [issue tracker](https://github.com/codecombat/codecombat/issues), or [our developer chat room on Slack](https://coco-slack-invite.herokuapp.com/), or see the docs for [more on how to contribute](https://github.com/codecombat/codecombat/wiki/Developer-organization).

 ### [License](https://github.com/codecombat/codecombat/blob/master/LICENSE)